marriage switzerland pros and cons

 • Cons:

 Aside from the financial stress which often accompanies debt, by getting married when you have debts you risk placing part of the burden of your debts on your significant other.
 Although you can choose to keep your estates separate by way of a marital agreement, your spouse may still ultimately be held responsible to help repay your debts as part of their marital mutual support obligation.
+The same holds true for personal bankruptcies.
 It may be preferable to get out of debt before you marry.
 You can find tips on how to get out of debt fast here.

 6. Accident insurance